actix/actix-website/content/docs/application.md

 ## State

 Application state is shared with all routes and resources within the same application.
-When using an http actor,state can be accessed with the `HttpRequest::state()` as read-only, but interior mutability with `RefCell` can be used to achieve state mutability.
+When using an http actor, state can be accessed with the `HttpRequest::state()` as read-only, but interior mutability with `RefCell` can be used to achieve state mutability.
 State is also available for route matching predicates and middlewares.